 Each of the settings is

-of the form key=value
+of the form key=value, where the keys and

-s are listed below.
+permissible values are listed below.

-If you only use one key=value
+If you only use one key=value pair (as in the first example

 above), you don't need any separating ampersands.